-With over 500,000 customers, Money Metals also operates the largest precious metals depository in the western United States and is rated the "Best Overall" precious metals dealer by Investopedia, a global financial industry authority.
+With over 750,000 customers, Money Metals also operates the largest precious metals depository in North America and is rated the "Best Overall" precious metals dealer by Investopedia, a global financial industry authority.

-For more information, contact jp.cortez@soundmoneydefense.org or call 800-800-1865.
+For more information, contact

+jp.cortez@soundmoneydefense.org or call 800-800-1865.